How To Build A Digital Detox Day Into Your Week

 What a Digital Detox Week Teaches (If You Let It)

 By the end of the week, most people don’t want to “stay detoxed.”
-They want to re-enter technology differently.
+They want to re-enter technology differently, including rethinking how they use devices at work and exploring digital detox practices that support workplace balance.

 The value of a digital detox week isn’t abstinence.
 It’s insight: